alonalj/hta/README.md

 > filtered_feature_bc_matrix
 > spatial

-and place them in a folder hierarchy as shown below (all shown files are required):
+and place them in a folder hierarchy as shown below (all shown files are required, and all file/folder names must be identical to those shown below, except for the data folder name):
  ```
-data_folder
+YOUR_DATA_FOLDER
 └───filtered_feature_bc_matrix
 │   │   barcodes.tsv.gz
 │   │   features.tsv.gz